1999 Shell Velocity season

-The 1999 Formula Shell Super Unleaded season was the 15th season of the franchise in the Philippine Basketball Association (PBA).
-The team became known as Shell Velocity beginning the Governor's Cup.
+The 1999 Shell Velocity season was the 15th season of the franchise in the Philippine Basketball Association (PBA).
+Known as Formula Shell Zoom Masters in the All-Filipino and Commissioner's Cup.

 Draft picks

 Championship / Runner-up

 The Shell Zoom Masters won their first two games of the season but dropped to two wins and five losses after a five-game losing streak.
 Shell got back into contention in the All-Filipino Cup by winning seven of their last nine outings to finish in a tie with Alaska and Tanduay at second place in the team standings and seeded fourth with a twice-to-beat advantage in the quarterfinals.

 Shell makes it to the semifinals by defeating San Miguel Beermen, 79-73.
 The Zoom Masters surprisingly scored a 3-0 sweep off Barangay Ginebra in the best-of-five semifinal series and didn't allow the Gin Kings to pull an upset like they did against Mobiline twice.
 Formula Shell is in the finals for the second straight conference and will play the Tanduay Rhum Masters, who were led by the fearsome duo of Fil-Am rookies Eric Menk and Sonny Alvarado.
 Behind the likes of Benjie Paras, Victor Pablo, Chris Jackson and point guard Gerry Esplana, Shell spoiled Tanduay's bid for a cinderella finish as the Zoom Masters emerge victorious with a 4-2 series win to repeat as back-to-back champions and becoming the 10th team to win the prestigious All-Filipino Cup trophy.

 John Best is playing in his fifth conference as Shell rehired his services as their import in the Commissioner's Cup.
 The Zoom Masters made it to the finals for the third straight conference by winning their best-of-five semifinal series against Sta.Lucia, three games to two.
 The Zoom Masters played opposite the San Miguel Beermen in the championship and lost in six games and had to settle for runner-up honors this time.